Robert Hernreich

-Robert Hernreich is an American businessman, professional sports team owner, and philanthropist.
+Robert Eastman Hernreich (born 1945) is an American businessman, professional sports team owner, and philanthropist.

 Hernreich is currently part-owner and club director of Swansea City, the Championship League soccer team based in Swansea, Wales, as well as part-owner of Washington DC's DC United soccer club.
 He is Chairman of the Board of Remonov + CO, a real estate development firm in the Vail Valley of Colorado.

 Early life and education

-Hernreich was born and raised in Arkansas, before receiving a BA from Washington University in St. Louis and an MBA from Washington University's Olin Business School.
+Hernreich was born in Arkansas to parents George Terry Hernreich: a local radio station and television station owner and Mary Jane Proulx.
+Hernreich also had a sister named Cindy.
+Hernreich grew up in Fort Smith, Arkansas and graduated with a BA from Washington University in St. Louis and an MBA from Washington University's Olin Business School in 1967.
+Hernreich was a member of the Phi Delta Theta fraternity and Omicron Delta Kappa honor society.

 He was drafted into the Army during the Vietnam War, but was not deployed overseas.

 Business career

 Hernreich established KAIT 8 in Jonesboro, Arkansas in 1963 with his father.
 After growing and acquiring a number of related media outlets throughout NW Arkansas, Hernreich sold his media group, Sigma Broadcasting, to Channel Communications in 1984 and Hearst-Argyle in 1995.
 At the time, Sigma was the largest media company in the state.